Sensor Data Reporting

 Lateral Tracks Positions

-Tape Incidence Angles
+Track Incidence Angles

 One of the MTS160's unique capabilities is the measure of the track's incidence with the sensor.
 This enables the robot to distinguish between going off track, and therefore the need to apply only small trajectory corrections and entering a curve and therefore needing to apply sustained steering.